pcaressa/awful/doc/awful.md

 - For `i = 1` to `n`:
     - If `xi` was marked by a `!` in the function definition then parse `ei` without evaluating it getting a token list (just a stack of symbols) `ti`, next push the pair `[xi,ti]` on `A`.
     - Else evaluate `ei` in the current environment to get a value `vi`, next push the pair `[xi,vi]` on `A`.
-- Add `A` to the current environment to form a new environment `N`.
+- Push `A` to the current environment to form a new environment `N`.
 - For `i = 1` to `n`:
     - If `xi` was marked by a `!` in the function definition then evaluate `ti` w.r.t. environment `N` getting a value `vi` which is overwritten to `ti` in the pair `[xi,ti]` in environment `A`.
 - Evaluate `e` w.r.t. `N` getting the result `v` which is the value of the function on the given actual parameters.

 For example let us evaluate